- What is Business Aviation?

 - Products & Services

 The scholarship was initially created to honor the memory of Al Conklin, a U.S. Air Force veteran and business aviation leader for more than 60 years.
 Conklin’s experience as a business aircraft salesman in the early decades of his career informed his later work in proving the economic value of aircraft to business.
-Today, the scholarship also honors Bill de Decker for his contributions to business aviation, for which he was honored in 2014 with NBAA’s John P. “Jack” Doswell Award.
-Together, Al Conklin and Bill de Decker first published the Aircraft Cost Evaluator in the 1970s and later founded Conklin & de Decker, an aviation information company that provides aircraft operating cost and performance data.
+Today, the scholarship also honors Bill de Decker’s contributions to business aviation, for which he was honored in 2014 with NBAA’s John P. “Jack” Doswell Award.
+Together, Al Conklin and Bill de Decker first published the Aircraft Cost Evaluator in the 1970’s and later founded Conklin & de Decker, an aviation information company that provides aircraft operating cost and performance data.

 For all NBAA scholarships, applicants are limited to receiving one award per person, per year.
 Direct all questions about this application to NBAA's Tyler Austin at (202) 783-9267 or firstname.lastname@example.org.